amfaller/MassTrack-MBTA/README.md

 ## Reproduction
 The Jupyter notebook can be imported to Google Colab natively (there is a link within the notebook in this repository), or otherwise run locally.
 It is not advised to run locally unless sufficient memory resources are available.

 Findings, explanation, and discussion are contained within the notebook itself.
-A link to the final report of this project will be provided once it is available.
+Milestone reports (including the final report which formally discusses these results) is available within the [`milestones`](./milestones) directory.

+Additionally, a brief video discussion is available here: [https://youtu.be/gxN9MOQL2do](https://youtu.be/gxN9MOQL2do)